telerik/kendo-ui-builder/docs/getting-started/index.md

 ## Installation

-> By default, the installation of Kendo UI Builder stops all running application instances.
-Because this might lead to loss of data, make sure you stop any such instances.
+> By default, the installation of the Builder interrupts all running application instances&mdash;to avoid possible data loss, stop such running instances if any.

 1. If not already created, set up your client account at ...
 1. Go to .. and click the Windows Installer.